GerHobbelt/owemdjee/README.md

 ## IPC: flatbuffer et al for protocol design

+- **arrow** [📁](./arrow) [🌐](https://github.com/GerHobbelt/arrow) -- Apache Arrow is a development platform for in-memory analytics.
+It contains a set of technologies that enable big data systems to process and move data fast.
+The reference Arrow libraries contain many distinct software components:

+  - Columnar vector and table-like containers (similar to data frames) supporting flat or nested types

+  - Conversions to and from other in-memory data structures
+  - Integration tests for verifying binary compatibility between the implementations (e.g. sending data from Java to C++)

+  - IO interfaces to local and remote filesystems
+  - Readers and writers for various widely-used file formats (such as Parquet, CSV)
+  - Reference-counted off-heap buffer memory management, for zero-copy memory sharing and handling memory-mapped files

+  - Self-describing binary wire formats (streaming and batch/file-like) for remote procedure calls (RPC) and interprocess communication (IPC)

 - **avro** [📁](./avro) [🌐](https://github.com/GerHobbelt/avro) -- Apache Avro™ is a data serialization system.
 - **bebop** [📁](./bebop) [🌐](https://github.com/GerHobbelt/bebop) -- an extremely simple, fast, efficient, cross-platform serialization format.
 Bebop is a schema-based binary serialization technology, similar to Protocol Buffers or MessagePack.
 In particular, Bebop tries to be a good fit for client–server or distributed web apps that need something faster, more concise, and more type-safe than JSON or MessagePack, while also avoiding some of the complexity of Protocol Buffers, FlatBuffers and the like.
 - **bitsery** [📁](./bitsery) [🌐](https://github.com/GerHobbelt/bitsery) -- header only C++ binary serialization library, designed around the networking requirements for real-time data delivery, especially for games.
 All cross-platform requirements are enforced at compile time, so serialized data do not store any meta-data information and is as small as possible.